 Unless you get extremely lucky when you go shopping for a jacket, it’s hard to get one that fits you perfectly as they aren’t made to measure.
 Unless you get a custom-made jacket instead, the likelihood that you’re going to need to make some alterations are pretty high.
 The good news is that you can easily make quite a number of alterations on your jacket to make it a perfect fit.

-Making a Jacket Bigger
+Making A Jacket Bigger Easily

 A jacket that is too tight may be made bigger by letting out some of the fabric from the seams.
 Most jackets have double side seams allowing for alterations.
 There are other jackets that also have a seam on their back.